Attorney General Ashley Moody News Release

 |en Español||Print Version||Tweet|

-BACK THE BLUE ALERT: Attorney General Moody Awards Sheriff’s Office Recognizing Young Boy as Honorary Deputy
+VIDEO BACK THE BLUE ALERT: Attorney General Moody Awards Sheriff’s Office Recognizing Young Boy as Honorary Deputy

 TALLAHASSEE, Fla.—Attorney General Ashley Moody today recognized the Manatee County Sheriff’s Office for taking extraordinary steps to forge positive relationships with their community by making a young boy’s dream come true.
 MCSO made Jeremiah Valera, a 5-year-old boy diagnosed with stage four neuroblastoma, an honorary deputy.
 Jeremiah loves police officers and dreams of becoming an officer or deputy in the future.
 Attorney General Moody visited MCSO today to present the agency with a Back the Blue Award for this heartwarming tribute.